metrico/qryn-docs/docs/support.md

-# Supported Features
+# Supported API Features

-At the time of writing this doc, **qryn** supports the following features:
+At the time of writing this doc, **qryn** supports the following APIs are supported:

 ## LogQL API

+🟢 INSERT 🟢 QUERY

 | **Name**             | **Type**         | **Support**         | **APIs.**               | **Docs**
 |----------------------|------------------|---------------------|-------------------------|--------------